swiftlang/swift-evolution/proposals/0128-unicodescalar-failable-initializer.md

 Currently, when one passes an invalid value to the non-failable `UnicodeScalar` `UInt32` initializer, it crashes the program by calling `_precondition`.
-This is undesirable if one wishes to initialise a Unicode scalar from unknown input.
+This is undesirable if one wishes to initialize a Unicode scalar from unknown input.

 ## Proposed solution